calaway/notebook/homelab/my_homelab.md

 ### RSA Authentication

+### 2024 Update

+This was set up automatically for me by the Raspberry Pi Imager.
+When I booted up the Pi for the first time it already had my SSH public key installed and I was able to log in.

+### 2020 Original
 To require asymetric key authentication, I followed a combination of instructions from [my PluralSight notes](./pluralsight_home_server_course_notes.md#remote-duplicati) and this [PiMyLifeUp article](https://pimylifeup.com/raspberry-pi-ssh-keys/).

 To generate a key pair, I recommend following the [instructions on GitHub](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).